Restrictive covenants: are they enforceable?

 In the recent case of Freshasia Foods Ltd v Jing Lu EWHC 3644 (Ch), Mr Lu, who was employed by Freshasia Foods Ltd (a supplier of specialist food products to Chinese retail shops and restaurants), left to work for its competitor, Kung Fu.

-Mr Lu left Freshasia Foods to work for Kung Fu to do virtually the same job, and, as a result, Freshasia Foods issued proceedings against Mr Lu, seeking to enforce the post-termination restrictions in his contract and seeking an interim injunction pending trial.
+Mr Lu left Freshasia Foods to work for Kung Fu to do virtually the same job.
+As a result, Freshasia Foods issued proceedings against Mr Lu, seeking to enforce the post-termination restrictions in his contract and seeking an interim injunction pending trial.

-The High Court held that the inclusion of potential customers in the scope of prohibited activities was greater than is reasonably necessary to protect Freshasia Foods’ interests and that protection should be granted only to the extent that goodwill was built up with actual customers.
+The High Court held that the inclusion of potential customers in the scope of prohibited activities was greater than is reasonably necessary to protect Freshasia Foods’ interests.
+It said that protection should be granted only to the extent that goodwill was built up with actual customers.

 Freshasia Foods would likely suffer un-compensatable loss if no injunction was granted.
-As the non-competition provision was wider than necessary to protect Freshasia Foods’ trade connections, their case on that clause would likely fail and therefore would unlikely be entitled to an injunction enforcing it at trial.
+As the non-competition provision was wider than necessary to protect Freshasia Foods’ trade connections, their case on that clause would likely fail.
+Therefore, they would unlikely be entitled to an injunction enforcing it at trial.
 The Court therefore declined to grant an interim injunction.

 What does this mean?